The House Party Reading Series

 Matt Broaddus is a Cave Canem fellow and author of a chapbook, Space Station (Letter [r] Press, 2018).
 His writing has appeared or is forthcoming in Black Warrior Review, The Offing, and Small Po[r]tions.
 He’s a recipient of a Mid Atlantic Arts Foundation Creative Fellowship for 2018 and a 2018 Artist Residency from the Millay Colony for the Arts.
 He lives in Blacksburg, Virginia.

-Michael Parker is the author of six novels – Hello Down There, Towns Without Rivers, Virginia Lovers, If You Want Me To Stay, The Watery Part of the World, and All I Have In This World–and three collections of stories, The Geographical Cure and Don’t Make Me Stop Now.
+Michael Parker is the author of six novels – Hello Down There, Towns Without Rivers, Virginia Lovers, If You Want Me To Stay, The Watery Part of the World, and All I Have In This World–and three collections of stories.
 His short fiction and nonfiction have appeared in various journals including Five Points, the Georgia Review, The Southwest Review, Epoch, the Washington Post, the New York Times Magazine, Oxford American, Shenandoah, The Black Warrior Review, Trail Runner, Runner’s World and Men’s Journal.
 He has received fellowships in fiction from the North Carolina Arts Council and the National Endowment for the Arts, as well as the Hobson Award for Arts and Letters, and the North Carolina Award for Literature.
 A graduate of UNC-Chapel Hill and the University of Virginia, he is the Vacc Distinguished Professor in the MFA Writing Program at the University of North Carolina at Greensboro and since 2009 has been on the faculty of the Warren Wilson Program for Writers.
 He lives in Greensboro, North Carolina and Austin, Texas.
 His most recent collection is Everything, Then and Since.

 Anna Rose Welch holds an MFA from Bowling Green State University.
 Her work has appeared in Best New Poets 2014, Kenyon Review Online, Guernica, Los Angeles Review of Books Quarterly Journal, The Paris-American, and other publications.
 She lives in Erie, PA, where she is the chief editor of a pharmaceutical publication and a violinist in a local chamber orchestra.
 Her first book of poems, We, the Almighty Fires, was published by Alice James Books in April, 2018.